ynuo-o/visual-logbook-2/lab-5/README.md

 The Hough Transform pipeline successfully detected straight-line structures in the rotated circuit image.
 Canny extracted reliable edge points, and the Hough accumulator concentrated the evidence of lines into strong parameter regions.
 Using `houghpeaks` and `houghlines`, the algorithm returned line segments that match the circuit traces, demonstrating that the Hough Transform is effective for detecting global linear patterns even when the image is rotated.

 To detect more lines and potentially additional directions, I tuned `numPeaks` in `houghpeaks`.
-Increasing `numPeaks` from 5 to 8 allowed more strong \((\theta,\rho)\) bins to be selected, which led to a larger set of line segments by `houghlines` (`length(lines)` grew from 12 to 24).
+Increasing `numPeaks` from 5 to 8 allowed more strong $(\theta, \rho)$ bins to be selected, which led to a larger set of line segments by `houghlines` (`length(lines)` grew from 12 to 24).
 If further improvement is needed, additional parameters to try are `FillGap` and `MinLength` in `houghlines`, as well as the Canny edge sensitivity, since edge continuity strongly affects how many line segments can be extracted.